Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Question-only replay with Attention Distillation ( )

-\textbf{Question Selection for \qstmethodshort{}. } Randomly pairing images from the current task \(x^{t}\) with past questions \(q^{m}\) from memory can help mitigate forgetting, but it is inherently suboptimal as it often results in mismatched pairs.
-For instance, if the current macro-task \(\mathcal{T}^t\) focuses on counting, random pairing could lead to questions like ``\textit{How many cows are in this image?}'' being associated with an image of cars, which undermines the relevance and effectiveness of the training process.
-To address this, we introduce a question selection strategy that prioritises questions directly related to the object categories \(c_i\) being learnt in the current visually-driven subtask \(\mathcal{S}^l\).
-This targeted pairing ensures that the training process leverages meaningful and contextually relevant image-question combinations.
-By aligning questions with the visual context, \qstmethodshort{} enhances adaptation to new linguistically-driven tasks and visually-driven subtasks, leading to effective knowledge transfer.
+\textbf{Question Selection for \qstmethodshort{}. } Randomly pairing current task images \(x^{t}\) with past questions \(q^{m}\) from memory can partially mitigate forgetting but can produce semantically incoherent image-question pairs.
+For instance, if the current macro-task \(\mathcal{T}^t\) focuses on counting, naive pairing might associate an image of cars with the question ``\textit{How many cows are in this image?}'', leading to incoherent supervision and diminished performance.
+To address this, we introduce a targeted question selection strategy that prioritizes questions related to the object categories \(c_i\) in the current visually-driven subtask \(\mathcal{S}^l\).
+This ensures that replayed examples remain contextually meaningful, reinforcing relevant knowledge while preventing misleading associations.
+By aligning stored questions with the current task’s visual concepts, \qstmethodshort{} facilitates effective adaptation across linguistic and visual subtasks, improving continual learning performance.

 \textit{Example:} Suppose the current visually-driven subtask $\mathcal{S}^t$ involves learning to count cars.
-Thus, the question selection strategy prioritises questions from memory relevant to cars, such as ``\textit{What’s the color of the car?}'', ensuring alignment between the visual content and the linguistic query.
+The question selection strategy prioritizes memory questions relevant to cars, such as ``\textit{What’s the color of the car?}'', ensuring that replay maintains associations between visual and linguistic queries.